Chandan-Yadav24/Crowd-Count-Using-Analytics/README.md

 3. **Define Zones**: Draw detection zones on the video frame
 4. **Process Video**: Start the analysis process
 5. **View Analytics**: Check the analytics dashboard for results
+6. **Chat with AI**: Use the chatbot to get insights about your analysis
+7. **Export Results**: Export analysis data in your preferred format

 ## Configuration